bmw-ece-ntust/internship/Study Notes/RIC/Testing/a1mediator no Route troubleshoot.md

 ```

 #### Create Route
+This route is used to access the service from `[machine-ip]:8000/route`

+In this config, the base URI will be `[machine-ip]:8000/a1mediator`
 ```sh
 #Create route that access that newly created proxy that can be accessed from localhost:8000/a1mediator
 curl -i -X POST http://localhost:8001/services/a1mediator-service/routes \